Print

 Public schools in San Francisco

 Despite these attempts at equalising schools, some have much higher test scores than others.
-Families can choose a number of preferred schools in San Francisco, and the school board assigns their child to one of them.
+Parents can choose a number of preferred schools in San Francisco, and the school board assigns their child to one of them.
 Most of the time, children can attend a school from among their top choices.
-For this reason, it is even more important than usual for parents to research the best options available when choosing a school for their child.
+For this reason, it is vital that parents research the best options available when selecting a school for their child.

 Private schools in San Francisco